abolfazl9825/my-first-project/README.md

-# my-first-project
+# My First Project

-My first programming and Web3 practice project created to showcase learning progress and interest in crypto and software development.
+This is a simple project created by Abolfazl Solhjoo to practice programming and demonstrate interest in Web3 and software development.

+## Contents
+- hello.py: A simple Python script that prints a welcome message

+## About Me
+I am a real estate consultant learning programming and exploring the crypto world.
+This repository is part of my journey into Web3 and software development.